matus-chochlik/eagine-core/doc/howto/openssl.rst

 ::

- openssl x509 -req -in user.csr -CA ca.crt -CAkey ca.key -set_serial 1 -sha256 -out user.crt
+  openssl x509 -req -in user.csr -CA ca.crt -CAkey ca.pkey -set_serial 1 -sha256 -out user.crt

 The information on the issued certificate can be printed with: